RafaGallardo7/terraform-ansible-ec2-jenkins/README.md

-# terraform-ansible-ec2-nginx
+# terraform-ansible-ec2-jenkins

-This simple project automate the installation of Nginx in a AWS EC2 instance using Terraform and Ansible
+This simple project automate the installation of Jenkins in a AWS EC2 instance using Terraform and Ansible

 ## Configure AWS
 ### first of all you need to install: